Short on time? Here are the highlights:

 Now expand the example of our single German student to the millions of internationally mobile students abroad today, coming in numbers from a rapidly expanding number of source countries.
 Those students are travelling to an increasing field of established and emerging host countries around the world and to tens of thousands of schools and institutions.
 Finally, many are being supported by agents – again, thousands worldwide – who in some cases are also making payments on the students’ behalf.
 Whatever way you slice it, that adds up to a complex web of millions of payments per year moving around the world.

-International education has of course become a major industry over the past 20 years.
-It is an AUS$19 billion export business in Australia and a US$31 billion enterprise in the US.
-Education exports are valued at roughly £18 billion in the UK, and more than CDN$10 billion in Canada.
-Among those four leading destinations alone, that works out to about US$78 billion per year in fees and related expenses.
-Even by a conservative estimate, therefore, the value of global funds transfers associated with international students is well in excess of US$100 billion today – an estimate that lines up well with a more detailed analysis of transfer volumes for selected source and destination countries prepared by Brent Hobson at PayEd.
+International education has of course become a major industry over the past 30 years.
+It is a leading export sector in Australia valued at more thatn AUS$34 billion and a US$45 billion enterprise in the US.
+Education exports are valued at roughly £22 billion in the UK, and CDN$20 billion in Canada.
+Among those four leading destinations alone, that works out to more than US$100 billion per year in fees and related spending.

 These export numbers give a sense of the scale of the potential market for international payment providers specifically for international education.
-They underscore why we are seeing new entrants coming into the international payment provider space over the last few years, and also why some of those firms are growing so quickly today.
+They underscore why we continue to see an expanding field of providers and services the international payment space over the last few years, and also why some of those firms are growing so quickly today.

 The sheer number of participants and countries involved illustrate as well the complexity of the enterprise, and the fact that efficiency – along with the ability to offer lower costs to customers – is a key source of competitive advantage for payment providers in international education.

-“We’re in the business to be a disruptor based on volume rather than optimising profit based on individual transactions,”says PayEd Director Brent Hobson.
+“We’re in the business to be a disruptor based on volume rather than optimising profit based on individual transactions,” says Brent Hobson.
+(Mr Hobson founded a specialised payment transfer provider – PayEd – in 2015 and later sold the company to Vitesse PSP.)
 “In this scenario, you’ve got three players generally.
 You’ve got the school, the person paying (whether that’s the agent or student), and the payment provider.
 And so what we’re trying to do is to take that money back from the banking system and give it to all three groups.”

 “This market is so big,” he adds, “you don’t need to be greedy.
 You just need to be efficient.”